Meet1394/dotnet-project/README.md

 Open a browser at https://localhost:5001 (or as printed in output) and register/login.

+**Note:** You must register a new user account and log in before you can access the Dashboard and upload files.

 ## Uploads

 Files uploaded are saved under `wwwroot/uploads/{userId}` by default.
 Upload path and limits are configured in `appsettings.json` under `StorageSettings`.